 - Connect with Us: We always like to hear from our families and would like to include you on our newsletter mailing list.
 To be added to our mailing list, please email, firstname.lastname@example.org.
 Connect with us on Facebook and Twitter for real time updates.

 Where are the Ronald McDonald Family Rooms located?

-RMHC CTX has Family Rooms located in Austin at Dell Children’s Medical Center, St. David’s North Austin Medical Center and St. David’s Medical Center, Ascension Seton and in the Brazos Valley at CHI St. Joseph Health Regional Hospital in Bryan, TX.
+RMHC CTX has Family Rooms located in Austin at Dell Children’s Medical Center, St. David’s North Austin Medical Center and St. David’s Medical Center, Seton Medical Center Austin and in the Brazos Valley at CHI St. Joseph Health Regional Hospital and College Station Medical Center.
 Families can relax and have a snack or drink, use the computers, watch television and meet other parents and volunteers.

 Who is eligible to use the Ronald McDonald Family Rooms®?

 All families with children, ages 21 and under, who have a hospitalized child in the pediatric or neonatal intensive care units at Dell Children’s Medical Center, St. David’s North Austin Medical Center, St. David’s Medical Center, Seton Medical Center Austin, CHI St. Joseph Health Regional Hospital or College Station Medical Center in Bryan, TX.
 For additional information or to learn more, please click here.